matanbt/emotion-recognition-nlp-project/README.md

 | MAE, VAD scaled, 1NN       | `paper_configs/mae_scaled.json`
 | MAE, VAD scaled, SVM           | `paper_configs/mae_scaled.json`

+## Pipelines Usage

+- If you wish to classify your own text by running the model as part of *full pipeline*, use the `single_example_pipeline.py` script
+  (you'll just need to change the constants describing the model).
+- If you wish to train and evaluate *full datasets in different ways*, as presented in the paper, use the `zeroshot_pipelines.py` script.

 ## Directories and Files
 - `config`: stores all the (JSON) configurations of experiments we run while writing the paper, baseline includes.